ghsolutions/php-quill-js/README.md

 # php-quill-js
-PHP Wrapper to implement Quill JS in your app
+PHP Wrapper to easy implement Quill JS in your app